new-production-institute/openlab-microfactory-wiki/src/welcome.md

 # Resource Monitoring System

-## Introduciton
+## Introduction

 This wiki contains a step-by-step guide for setting up a Resource Monitoring System (RMS) for Microfactories and small workshops.

-An RMS is a software stack based on open-soruce solutions to collect, aggregate, monitor, and control machines and resource utilisation in a Microfactory.
+An RMS is a software stack based on open-source solutions to collect, aggregate, monitor, and control machines and resource utilisation in a Microfactory.

 The stack consists of: